Crystal Skimo Race

-As the "Second Season" of spring touring begins in the PNW, come out to the last race of the "first season" at Crystal Mountain.
+As the "Second Season" of spring touring begins in the PNW, come out to our first race at Crystal Mountain.
 Enjoy racing (hopefully) in the sun up and down the slopes in the shadow of Mount Rainier.
-As our series comes to an end, we will be having our largest post race party of the year on Crystal's sundeck.
-Series Awards will be presented to those who were competing all season long.

 Race Category will consist of two loops, while the Recreational Category will do two shorten loops (cutting out the bootpack up to the top of Chair 6).
 Each Category will have a Heavy Mettle Division for those with "non race gear", i.e more typical backcountry touring gear.
 To qualify for the Heavy Mettle Division, you must be racing on “frame bindings” (Marker Tour F12, Salomon Guardian, Fritschi Freeride, etc) or a splitboard.

 The challenging one with a little bit of everything!
 5,400’ elevation gain total.
 Two loops.

 Each loop will start from the base area, with a quick flat skin, a bootpack right away up Deerfly, more flatish skinning, and then switchback through the trees up to Downhill.
 The Rec race will cut away here and only the Race will continue up the ridge to the summit of Silver Queen through a mixture of skinning and another bootpack.
 The descent will head down Powder Bowl, take a sharp right into Lucky Chutes, and get back on the groomers at Gandy’s Run, where it’ll meet back up with the uptrack and the Rec Course.
 This descent takes you on some expert steep ungroomed and probably moguled terrain, so get ready!
 A short skate section will take you back to Deerfly and the Start/Finish/Lap area.